picsoung/picsoung-sentiment-api-example/version_1/README.md

 ## Configuration (Heroku)

-If you're using Heroku, follow these instructions (based on https://devcenter.heroku.com/articles/quickstart, https://devcenter.heroku.com/articles/ruby):
+If you're using Heroku, follow these instructions (based on https://devcenter.heroku.com/articles/quickstart, https://devcenter.heroku.com/articles/ruby).

+Note that Heroku requires the config.ru, procfile etc. to be in the top level directory, so you'll need to make sure the symlinks there are all updated to point to the right version.
+When you check out the bundle they will always point to the latest version of the API.
+Check <a href="">here</a> for more information on symlinks.

  * Make sure you have the "Heroku toolbelt":https://toolbelt.heroku.com/ installed.